When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-Outside of Las Vegas, Atlantic City is hands-down the most iconic gambling city in the United States.
-In this comprehensive guide we go into detail on each and every casino in Atlantic City, past and present.
+Outside of Las Vegas, Atlantic City is hands-down the most iconic gambling city on the East Coast if not the whole United States.
+In this comprehensive guide, we go into detail on each and every casino in Atlantic City, past and present.

 Pro-gambling legislation was passed in Atlantic City in 1976 following a public referendum.
 The city quickly became the de facto home of casino gambling on the east coast.
 Today, there are nine different casinos in operation in Atlantic City.
 They generate over $3 billion in revenue every year.

 By far the most significant development in recent years was the arrival of legal sports betting in 2018.
 Now gamblers in Atlantic City can enjoy casino gambling well as fully legal land-based sportsbooks, all in the same place.